pytorch/torchsnapshot/docs/source/getting_started.rst

 Taking a Snapshot Asynchronously
 --------------------------------

-When host memory is abundant, users can leverage it with :func:`Snapshot.async_take() <torchsnapshot.Snapshot.async_take>` to allow training to resume before all storage I/O completes. :func:`Snapshot.async_take() <torchsnapshot.Snapshot.async_take>` return as soon as it stages the snapshot content in host RAM and schedules storage I/O in background.
+When host memory is abundant, users can leverage it with :func:`Snapshot.async_take() <torchsnapshot.Snapshot.async_take>` to allow training to resume before all storage I/O completes. :func:`Snapshot.async_take() <torchsnapshot.Snapshot.async_take>` returns as soon as it stages the snapshot content in host RAM and schedules storage I/O in background.
 This can drastically reduce the time blocked for checkpointing especially when the underly storage is slow.

 .. code-block:: Python